aaronfeingold/fest-vibes-ai-ETL/README.md

 The GitHub Actions workflow automates the deployment process to AWS Lambda.
 Here's what it does:

 1. **Build and Test**
-   - Runs on every push to main branch
+   - Runs on every push to staging or main branch
    - Sets up Python 3.11 environment
    - Installs dependencies using pipenv
    - Runs pytest test suite
-   - Builds Docker image for both development and production
+   - Builds Docker prod image (dev image is only local)

 2. **AWS Deployment**
    - Authenticates with AWS using GitHub Secrets
    - Logs into Amazon ECR (Elastic Container Registry)
    - Tags and pushes the Docker image to ECR
-   - Updates the Lambda function with the new image
+   - Updates the either the prod or dev Lambda function with the new image

 The workflow ensures consistent deployments and reduces manual intervention in the deployment process.